 When Jessica was in Sunday School at 5 years-old, she was learning words to describe God.
-One that quickly became her favorite word was “Incomprehensible.”
-She would spell it out in sweet, high voice and explain that it meant that He is more than we can fully comprehend.”
-Then she would proudly recite the Scripture that went with that.
-“Who has known the mind of the Lord?
+One that quickly became her favorite was Incomprehensible.
+She would spell it out in sweet, high voice and explain what it meant: “God is more than we can fully comprehend.”
+Then she would proudly recite the Scripture in Romans 11:34: “Who has known the mind of the Lord?
 Or who has been his counselor?”
-(Romans 11:34).

-After that little Bible lesson, when situations arose in our lives that made no sense, Joe and I would look at each other and say, “Incomprehensible!”
-It became our buzz word to trust God.
+After that little Bible lesson, as situations arose in our lives that made no sense, Joe and I would look at each other and say, “Incomprehensible!”
+That became our buzz word to trust God.
 We, as God’s children don’t have all the answers on this side of heaven – but, we do have a God who reveals Himself, showing His glory through and in our lives as we experience His love and mercy to us.
-The bible tells us that: “In him we have redemption through his blood, the forgiveness of our trespasses according to the riches of his grace which he lavished upon us” (Ephesians 1:7).

 (Go to blog Incomprehensible to read more)